Find out how the Latin and Ancient Greek translations of Harry Potter deal with modern technology, the wizarding world, and modern culture.

 Translation is a powerful tool, and even the smallest subtleties can create big differences in a story.
 Take a look at this case from the Low German translation of Harry Potter and the Sorcerer's Stone, where a connection is drawn between stupid trolls and the clever-faced goblins.

 Every so often, I like to talk about low-resource languages.
-They're a matter of particular importance in today's tech world and, for me, the topic is especially important in terms of expanding access to vital information throughout the world.
-So today I want to discuss a little bit about what low-resource languages are, why they...
-Continue Reading →
+They’re a matter of particular importance in today’s tech world and, for me, the topic is especially important in terms of expanding access to vital information throughout the world.
+So… Continue Reading →